 In July 2015, the Airport submitted to the Department of Ecology an application to land apply recovered aircraft deicing fluid (ADF).
-Ecology has acknowledged receipt of the application and a review period began monitoring of the effect of land application of ADF.
-On February 19, 2019 the Airport submitted an updated permit and application that reflected changes to the collection, treatment and discharge of the ADF-containing storm water.
+Ecology has acknowledged receipt of the application and during a review period SIA began monitoring of the effect of land application of ADF.
+On February 19, 2019 the Airport submitted an updated permit and application that reflected changes to the collection, treatment and discharge of the ADF- containing storm water.
 Department of Ecology accepted the application as complete on February 26, 2019.
-Ecology has authorized the Airport to continue to discharge residual ADF-containing storm water to the storm water infiltration area.
+On June 20, 2020 Department of Ecology issued Permit ST0045499 authorizing the Airport to continue to discharge residual ADF-containing storm water to the storm water infiltration area.

-The Airport has estimated an environmental liability in the amount of \$2,106,943 and \$2,221,543 as of December 31, 2020 and 2019, respectively.
+The Airport has estimated an environmental liability in the amount of \$2,106,943 and \$2,106,943 as of December 31, 2021 and 2020, respectively.
 The estimate of costs used to establish the liability was developed by using the expected cash flow technique.
 The liability is an estimate and is subject to changes resulting from price increases, changes in technology, or changes in applicable laws and regulations.
-At December 31, 2020, it was not known how much of these costs will be recovered from other parties, if any.
+At December 31, 2021, it was not known how much of these costs will be recovered from other parties, if any.